-Parisians make food an art, from les grands restaurants to the thousands of exquisite specialty shops to the neighborhood boulangerie, Parisians have mastered the art of cuisine.
-On this 2.5-hour walk, we will have an insider visit to some of the city’s top food shops, offering a unique chance to meet shop owners, taste artisanal products and enliven our senses to the amazing culinary traditions for which France is known the world over.
+From les grands restaurants to the thousands of exquisite specialty shops to the neighborhood boulangerie, Parisians have mastered the art of cuisine.
+On this 2.5-hour walk, we will have an insider’s visit to some of the city’s top food shops, meeting shop owners, tasting artisanal products and enlivening our senses to the amazing culinary traditions for which France is known the world over.